ocaml-explore/explore/content/workflows/publishing-a-new-package-on-opam/index.md

 $ opam publish <url-of-archive> .
 ```

-Opam-publish doesn't have the same documentation capabilities -- be sure the read up [on managing documentation](/workflows/documenting-your-project) for your project.
+Opam-publish doesn't have the same documentation capabilities as dune-release so be sure the read up [on managing documentation](/workflows/documenting-your-project) for your project.